WPChill/EverlightBox/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lightbox plugin free with social features: you can share images and comments them too.
+Lightbox gallery with social features: share images and add facebook comments.
 It works smoothly on all mobile devices.
+Fast and safe.

 == Description ==